-We do not have any data currently which would tell us whether groups that share a protected characteristic (compared to non-protected groups have a better or worse experience of housing services.

-We do have some data for a small percentage of our customers following an engagement exercise carried out in Summer 2021 but this exercise took place across the borough and is worth consideration in this analysis.
+We do not have any data currently which would tell us whether groups that share a protected characteristic (compared to non-protected groups have a better or worse experience of housing services at Regina Road.
+We do have some data for a small percentage of our customers following an engagement exercise carried out in Summer 2021 but this exercise took place across across the borough and is worth consideration in this analysis.

-Although we do not hold information about the protected characteristics of residents in these blocks, what we do know in no uncertain terms is that the poor living conditions in the LPS blocks continue to impact on the quality of life for many residents living in these blocks.
+Although we do not hold information about the protected characteristics of residents in these blocks, what we do know in no uncertain terms is that the poor living conditions at Regina Road - and ongoing issues in the flats - are ongoing and continue to impact on the quality of life for many residents living in these blocks.
 The impact of poor housing is well documented and evidence of this for some protected characteristics groups is provided in the section below.